 Money for silence

-Former Bishop of Regensburg, Gerhard Ludwig Müller, didn’t tell the police about a priest in his dociese who abused children, but he did sue the journalist who called the secret payments to victims “hush money”.
+Former Bishop of Regensburg, Gerhard Ludwig Müller, didn’t tell the police about a priest in his diocese who abused children, but sued the journalist, Stefan Aigner, for calling the secret payments to victims “hush money”.
 The Bishop got a court to order the deletion of a summary of his actions from a Spiegel article.
 Here is a translation of a full account of this case which escaped the ban.
 Update: On 2 July 2012 who, of all people, was appointed by the pope to handle Vatican abuse cases?
 Yes, really.

 Priest-shuffling German bishop says payment was not “hush money”

 Introduction.
 Evidence of child abuse in the Bavarian Diocese of Regensburg was suppressed, yet any dissent among the faithful brought censure.
 The Bishop was notable for his zero tolerance policy of deviation from any Vatican position.
 Bishop Müller is considered to be “on the extreme right of his church, with a submissive gaze towards Rome, where his actions are more or less openly supported”.
 In 2010 his diocese brought to court Germany’s best regarded news magazine, Der Spiegel, as well as two local bloggers.
 The next year, however, the State of Hamburg appeals court overturned the ruling against one of the bloggers in the name of free speech.

 Has this diocese more to hide?
 Could it be that the bishop's aggressive legal stance was also intended to forestall any investigation of his former choirmaster who still lived in Regensburg — the brother of the Pope?
 In 2010 allegations of endemic abuse flooded in about the feeder school for Georg Ratzinger’s cathedral choir, and even some about the choir itself.
 The Pope’s brother claimed to have known nothing about any of it, although he lived and worked with the boys for 30 years.